Skip to content

 }

-The second one will preserve the state across recompositions and configuration changes, but not process death.
+The second one will preserve the state across recompositions, the back stack, and configuration changes, but not process death.

 @Composable